neumino/rethinkdbdash/README.md

 - The query object is built little by little
 - Long backtraces are split on multiple lines
 - Not supported for browser
+- Tested with Node 11.10 - Should work with Node >= 10.4

 Roadmap